trevor-the-developer/articles/function-service-pattern/function-service-pattern.md

 This document describes a cloud-based data processing solution built with .NET 9 that transforms CSV files into JSON format and makes the processed data available through multiple consumption channels.
 The architecture follows an event-driven pattern with microservices handling different aspects of the data pipeline.

+The [JSON-Parser](https://github.com/trevor-the-developer/JSON-Exporter?tab=readme-ov-file) solution is a standalone console implementation that can be prompted into an Azure Function App and Service as detailed in this document.

 ## Architecture Components

 ### Core Processing Flow